upstreamcoding/gacc/_pages/german-model/for-educators.md

 ---
 layout: page
-title: for Workers
+title: for Educators
-permalink: /for-workers
+permalink: /for-educators
 hide_card_details_btn: true
 membership_duration: (4 months)
-course_slug: /for-workers
+course_slug: /for-educators
 testimonials: false
 ---

 ## Competitive Advantage for Young Workers
 Our program allows the apprentice to learn the theoretical skills from our Pennsylvania-certified instructors, community colleges and universities, and apply these skills immediately at the company without getting into tremendous financial debts.